 - Quick-cooking grits (not instant) also work in a casserole such as this because of the other textures.

-Something else I’m a fanatic about is to always use wild-caught American shrimp.
+Something else I’m a fanatic about is always using wild-caught American shrimp.
 (Now…farmed and imported shrimp is something to be afraid of!)
 I do not eat shrimp nor will I prepare shrimp for my clients unless it’s wild-caught.

 Nearly all commercial shrimp sold is individually quick-frozen.
-Shrimp sold in the seafood display case likely has been thawed.
+The shrimp sold in the seafood display case likely has been thawed.
 If purchasing thawed shrimp, be sure to use it quickly and don’t refreeze it.

 If you don’t want to go to the trouble of cooking and crumbling bacon, use “recipe ready” cooked and crumbled bacon available in the salad dressing area of the grocery store.